 In 1996 General Motors went live with their first electric car, the EV-1 car.
 In total less than a thousand cars were made.
 Later the EV series was discontinued after three-years believing that it wasn’t a feasible option for the market.
-Fifteen years later, however, Chevrolet used the original insights from the EV series to enhance the technology and build the Chevy Volt (Edwards, 2019).
+Fifteen years later, however, Chevrolet used the original insights from the EV series to enhance the technology and build the Chevy Volt.
 The Chevy Volt experienced revenues over a half-billion per year and it was recently announced the GM will be scaffolding on the success of the Volt to build a new electric SUV.

 While biosociation combines creative insights from two separate ideas, scaffolding builds off one another.
 An object gives a mental reference for the mind to build upon.
-Creating from scratch is extremely difficult.
+Because creating from scratch is extremely difficult.
 To add on or edit an old idea provides needed context and stimuli which helps the flow of ideas.

-The process of scaffolding adds multiple perspectives into an original concept.
+The process of scaffolding adds multiple perspectives to an original concept.
 The team atmosphere can aid in the idea generation process as each comment can spark additional insights from other team members.
 This team stimuli of brewing ideas together not only have the potential of creating more ideas but reshaping existing ones.

-With the potential to open team dialogue, scaffolding can help trigger insights which help people conceptualize the idea more fluidly.
+With the potential to open team dialogue, scaffolding can help trigger insights that help people conceptualize the idea more fluidly.
 This enhanced conceptualization helps people express their thoughts as they understand it more clearly.
 If individuals are comfortable with expressing their ideas, this will result in the generation of more ideas.

 Copyright © 2024 9m Consulting - All Rights Reserved.